rui314/mold/README.md

 Then, we concatenate the SHA-1 hashes and compute a SHA-1 hash on the hashes to get a final build-id.

-Finally, we use concurrent hashmap at a few places in mold.
+Finally, we use concurrent hashmaps at a few places in mold.
 Concurrent hashmap is a hashmap to which multiple threads can safely insert items in parallel.
 We use it in the symbol resolution stage, for example.
 To resolve symbols, we basically have to throw in all defined symbols